The command post is packed with the junior leadership teams from both Bravo companies.

-The looks on some of the faces of the 3rd ID guys are pained, as they can’t believe what the man just voiced.
-Sure, many of them might have thought the same, but to have it delivered so callously?
+The looks on some of the faces of the 3rd ID guys are pained.
+Sure many of them were probably thinking the same, but to have it delivered so callously?
 Bandit company’s sergeants and fellow lieutenants look on with disbelief.
 Evan perks up, the briefing having taken a sudden, dramatic turn.
-He looks to his XO with eager anticipation, but Dan is a smooth operator.
-He probably has politics in his future, so he gives a political answer.
+He looks to his XO with eager anticipation but Dan is a smooth operator.
+He probably has politics in his future so he gives a political answer.

 “I can appreciate where you’re coming from Sergeant…”

 “Sergeant Scibbons.
-Certainly we’re not trying to reinstruct you on combat, having been part of the invasion and all.
-But this is important intel.
-The fight has shifted, and battling an insurgency is a lot different from toe-to-toe.
+Certainly we’re not trying to reinstruct you on combat, you guys having been part of the invasion and all, but this is important intel.
+The fight has shifted.
+Battling an insurgency is a lot different from toe-to-toe.
 These fuckers will put an IED right under your wheel well and you’ll never even know it if you’re not careful.”

 Staff Sergeant Scibbons shrugs.
-“Combat is combat Sir, and we here have had buckets of it.
+“Combat is combat Sir.
+We here have had buckets of it.
 You want to know how to stop IEDs from getting planted?
 Go out and kill the bastards digging up the roads.
 That’s what we should be here for anyway.
 Our bosses say we gotta win hearts and minds, so be it, but it’s a damn waste if you ask me.
-So like I suggested, if we could spend less on this and more on the food delivery and propane distribution, things we’re not versed in that you are, it would be a lot more beneficial.”
+So like I suggested, if we could spend less on this and more on the food delivery and propane distribution.
+Things we’re not versed in that you are.
+That would be a lot more beneficial.”

 Evan can’t believe it.
 Dan is pissed.
-He always did wear his emotions on his shirtsleeve, but despite turning red he powers through politically.
+He rarely wears his emotions on his shirtsleeve, but despite turning red he powers through politically.
 “I’ll take your suggestion into consideration Sergeant.
-I was about to finish up with the patrol sectors anyway before transitioning to the major construction and humanitarian aid missions in the AO.
+I was about to finish up with the patrol sectors anyway.
+Then we’ll transition to the major construction and humanitarian aid missions in the AO.

 AO = Area of Operations